 Frequently during interviews I’m asked if motorcycling has influenced or changed my life.
 Questions asked to me namely by women, not men.
 Women aiming to link or underline the psychological benefits motorcycling may affect in one’s life.
 This change is often defined as an “empowerment” women experience once learning to ride and embracing motorcycling.

-But it never was “empowerment” for me I always had a “no limits” approach to life right from a very early age.
-And as a girl I think this propelled me outside so-called gender boundaries.
+I’ll be hones, it was never was “empowerment” for me.
+I always had a “no limits” approach to life right from a young age.
+And as a girl I think it was this attitude which on its own, propelled me outside so-called gender boundaries.
 I enjoyed sports, building rafts, climbing trees – all that fearless stuff that the boys seemed to embrace!
 On top of that, I’m a pilot’s daughter.
-I’d been speeding down farm field runways lifting off to the pleasures of being airborne in two or four seater aircraft’s since I can remember!
+I’d spent my childhood speeding down farm-field runways lifting off to the pleasures of being airborne – in two or four seater aircraft’s with my father.

 It was racing which enlightened me to the fact that slight changes affected better performance.
 Just tiny transformations made for hugely powerful outcomes!
 Perhaps this sounds ridiculously simple.
 But trust me if you’re like me, one that’s never dabbled in custom bike or car building, or building wooden cabinets for that fact –this common sense is the furthest from your understanding.